andreichiro/data_engineer_end2end/README.md

 The dataset consists of the following components:

+  - Transcripts
-  - Transcripts: Stored as Parquet files, these files require downloading the YouTube videos and running Whisper to generate transcriptions.
+    Stored as Parquet files, these files require downloading the YouTube videos and running Whisper to generate transcriptions.
 Organizing all the transcriptions is necessary for training the LLM;
+  - YouTube Data
-  - YouTube Data: Represented as JSON files, containing video id, channel title, description, views, likes, favorites and comments counts, date and duration;
+    Represented as JSON files, containing video id, channel title, description, views, likes, favorites and comments counts, date and duration;

 - Dataset Selection
   This dataset was chosen for several reasons:

+  - Uniqueness
-  - Uniqueness: As a dataset created specifically for this project, it allows for practicing data modeling;
+    As a dataset created specifically for this project, it allows for practicing data modeling;
+  - Variety
-  - Variety: Working with different file formats and nested dictionaries provides valuable experience;
+    Working with different file formats and nested dictionaries provides valuable experience;
-  - Realistic Business Problem: The dataset simulates a genuine business problem, allowing for practical skill application;
+  - Realistic Business Problem
+    The dataset simulates a genuine business problem, allowing for practical skill application;

 - Objectives
   The objectives with this dataset are as follows:

   - Implement multiple Common Table Expressions (CTEs) to enhance the data mart experience;
   - Perform 1st, 2nd, and 3rd normalizations to ensure data integrity;